Generic Name: Promethazine hydrochloride

 Dosage Form: oral solution

-Promethazine HCI is a racemic compound; the molecular formula is C17H20N2S•HCI and its molecular weight is 320.88.
+Promethazine hydrochloride is a racemic compound; the empirical formula is C17H20N2S•HCl and its molecular weight is 320.88.

 Promethazine - Clinical Pharmacology

 Promethazine is a phenothiazine derivative which differs structurally from the antipsychotic phenothiazines by the presence of a branched side chain and no ring substitution.
 It is thought that this configuration is responsible for its relative lack (1/10 that of chlorpromazine) of dopamine antagonist properties.

 Promethazine is an H1 receptor blocking agent.
 In addition to its antihistaminic action, it provides clinically useful sedative and antiemetic effects.

 Promethazine is well absorbed from the gastrointestinal tract.
 Clinical effects are apparent within 20 minutes after oral administration and generally last four to six hours, although they may persist as long as 12 hours.
 Promethazine is metabolized by the liver to a variety of compounds; the sulfoxides of Promethazine and N-demethylPromethazine are the predominant metabolites appearing in the urine.